Learning Session Videos to Help you Through the Housing Process

 How does roommate matching work?

 Both traditional and affiliated housing offer a roommate matching service where applicants can create a profile and select roommates.
-For USH communities, all applicants are able to utilize the roommate matching and unit selection portion of the online leasing portal.
+For USH communities, all applicants are able to utilize the roommate matching portion of the online leasing portal.
 WCU and USH do not recommend utilizing outside companies that advertise roommate matching services, such as roomsurf.com, goingpotlluck.com, roommateclick.com, or any social media application.
 WCU and USH are not connected with these services and will not receive any information regarding the matches that you make on these sites.